elatov/elatov.github.io/_posts/2012-08-11-quick-step-by-step-guide-on-how-to-setup-the-nexus1000v-distributed-switch.md

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/08/custom_settings_N1K.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/08/custom_settings_N1K.png']);"><img class="alignnone size-full wp-image-2079" title="custom_settings_N1K" src="http://virtuallyhyper.com/wp-content/uploads/2012/08/custom_settings_N1K.png" alt="custom settings N1K Quick Step by Step Guide on how to Setup the Nexus1000v Distributed Switch" width="719" height="780" /></a>

-Then click &#8220;Next&#8221; and then &#8220;Finish&#8221;.
+Then click "Next" and then "Finish".
 After you are done you should see the N1K deployed as a VM in your inventory.
 Power the N1K VM on and then you should be able to SSH to it.
 Here is how my putty session looked like after I logged in:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/08/putty-to_n1k.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/08/putty-to_n1k.png']);"><img class="alignnone size-full wp-image-2080" title="putty-to_n1k" src="http://virtuallyhyper.com/wp-content/uploads/2012/08/putty-to_n1k.png" alt="putty to n1k Quick Step by Step Guide on how to Setup the Nexus1000v Distributed Switch" width="663" height="408" /></a>

-With the default configuration, here is how the &#8216;show run&#8217; looks like:
+With the default configuration, here is how the 'show run' looks like:

 	switch# show run